- Relocation Services

 Your international move summary and quote is normally provided in writing following completion of the survey.
 Following receipt of the quote, check everything is correct.
 If you have more than one quote, make sure you are getting a like-for-like comparison.
 If in doubt, ask your Move Consultant.

 Review your move summary and quote, then reply to book your move date.
-Speak to your Move Consultant if you have any questions.
+Speak to your Move Specialist if you have any questions.

 Review your quote: when you check your quote, make sure it includes everything you requested.

-Sterling Lexicon price promise: if you are comparing quotes then speak to your Sterling Lexicon Move Consultant.
+Sterling Lexicon price promise: if you are comparing quotes then speak to your Sterling Lexicon Move Specialist.

 You will normally be asked to pay to book your move.
 Payment can be made by credit card over the phone or your mover may enable you to pay online.
 Credit card is recommended as the safest way.
 You can pay online here with Sterling Lexicon.